zmkfirmware/zmk/docs/docs/feature/keymaps.md

 ZMK implements the concept of "behaviors".
 Each can be bound to a specific key position, sensor (encoder), or layer.
 The "behavior" will perform particular actions when events occur for that binding.

-For example, the simplest behavior in ZMK is the "key press" behavior.
-It responds to one key on the keyboard.
-When pressed, it will send a keycode to the [host](/docs/terms#host), and when the key is released, it updates the host notifying the release of the keycode.
+For example, the simplest behavior in ZMK is the "key press" behavior, which responds to key position (a certain spot on the keyboard), and when that position is pressed, send a keycode to the [host](/docs/terms#host), and when the key position is released, updates the host to notify of the keycode being released.

 For the full set of possible behaviors, start at the [Key Press](/docs/behavior/key-press) behavior.